magnet-linux/magnet-linux/README.md

 If you ever...

 - Wanted to share software environments with your friends or coworkers.
-- Worried if you can keep your software stack working years or decades from now.
+- Worried whether you can keep your software stack working years or decades from now.
 - Are an early adopter and accept it might have rough edges or lose support (Though you can fork it!).

 Then it might be right for you!